snowm0425/tamir-omr/README.txt

 For visualization:
 -Image Annotation Tool(https://github.com/alexklaeser/imgAnnotation)

-For compiling our source code:
+For compiling our source code (in /StaffRemoval):
 -qmake

 02-Package structure